From rock to soul, dance to hip hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.

 This one’s a little bit different, because Single Shot isn’t just a record store, it’s also a cafe where you grab a cappuccino along with a slew of LPs, 12”s and 7”s.

 You’ll find the records at the front of the shop, all sourced second hand from private collections.
 Their offering spans all genres from classic rock to old school hip-hop, indie favourites and the best in metal, so there’s a little something for everyone.
-They’ll have new albums in stock in the future too.
+They also have a smattering of new releases for you to pick up too.

 Single Shot, 30 Central Road, Leeds, West Yorkshire, LS1 6DE.